dme789/coastal-erosion-microworld/README.md

 1. Download the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension on VSCode.
 2. Open the project within VSCode.
-3. Right click on the index.html and select "Open with Live Server"
+3. Right click on the index.html file and select "Open with Live Server"

 This will result in the project being opened within your default browser.